-Inside the guide to being a trans ally, you’ll find a number of short comments from people who submitted their story about being an ally.
-On this page, you’ll find even more narratives to illustrate what the journey to support (or what it has meant for people) looks like.
+Inside the guide to being a trans ally, there are a number of personal stories and anecdotes on being an ally to the trans community.
+On this page, you'll find even more narratives to illustrate what the journey to support (or what it has meant for people) looks like.

 I'm gay and have been out since I was 16.
 While I never excluded people who are trans, I wasn't actively supportive.
 I didn't understand how it fit into the whole gay community, and when it came to legislation, being trans-inclusive wasn't a priority for me at all.
 Then I met a trans woman who shared her coming out and transition story with me, and I immediately got it.
 I suddenly understood that her experiences were a lot like mine, and I needed to use my cis privilege to support her just like I want straight people to include me.
 I'm not perfect, and I still have a lot of learning, but I'm proud to be an ally to people who are trans.
 It was all about hearing that story.

 Our daughter was only three years old when she informed us she was a she.
 We showed up at a family's home who wouldn't allow her to come in unless she was dressed like a boy.
 When I saw the utter destruction of her soul that day, I made the decision then and there, that I will always advocate for her right to express how she feels.

 I truly became an ally when I met someone at church who is a female-to-male (FTM) transperson and planning to have his top surgery (double mastectomy with reconstruction).
 His mother wouldn't allow him to recover at home.
 This is not covered by insurance and is an outpatient surgery.
 He recovered in our guest room, allowing us to realize we all need to support each other because our families may not.